 Building in Step 1 non-overwhelm

-I needed six-months of blog posts to support my goal: having good examples of my work ‘out there’ while pursuing other projects.
+I needed six months of articles to support my goal: having good examples of my work on display while pursuing client projects.

 For you, it might be landscaping a friend’s yard or creating their website while you still have time to change your procedures or find better suppliers.